 The Egyptians also gifted loved ones with a ring portraying a snake swallowing its own tail, another common symbol of eternity.

-Additionally, an eternity ring is oftentimes gifted when celebrating the birth of a new child, and in this way it is not a direct celebration of marriage itself, but the journey and growth together.
+Additionally, this ring is oftentimes gifted when celebrating the birth of a new child.
+In this way it is not a direct celebration of marriage itself, but the journey and growth together.

 While many people today believe that bigger equals better, it was not always so.
 In fact, Hollywood icon, Audrey Hepburn, was a big fan of the eternity ring, and wore it in an understated yet beautiful fashion.

-She was proposed to by Mel Ferrer in 1954 with an eternity ring, a slim platinum band with baguette-cut diamonds.
+She was proposed to by Mel Ferrer in 1954 with a slim platinum band with baguette-cut diamonds.
 She then received two wedding rings, one gold and one pink gold, on her wedding day, both engraved with the date of the wedding.

-Marilyn Monroe was also a well-known icon who fancied the notion of the eternity ring.
-She in fact wore an eternity ring which acted as her engagement and wedding ring when she married baseball player, Joe DiMaggio.
-Her eternity ring was too a platinum ring and had 36 baguette-cut diamonds.
+Marilyn Monroe was also a well-known icon who fancied the notion of this ring.
+She in fact wore one which acted as her engagement and wedding ring when she married baseball player, Joe DiMaggio.
+Her model was too a platinum ring and had 36 baguette-cut diamonds.

-Additionally, Elizabeth Taylor was given two eternity rings by her husband, Richard Burton (they married twice).
+Additionally, Elizabeth Taylor got two eternity rings by her husband, Richard Burton (they married twice).
 The pair of extravagant rings were later sold as part of The Collection of Elizabeth Taylor in 2011 for $1,022,500.

 Today, however, half eternity rings are rising in popularity.